Part of the Advance America chain · locations

 At this El Cajon Advance America branch, you can access payday loans, title loans, and related financial services.
 The store provides quick funding with minimal paperwork and straightforward terms.
 For specific information about loan amounts, rates, or application requirements, call the store directly at +1 619-593-8104.

-If you need emergency cash before payday, the El Cajon location at 534 N 2nd St offers a fast alternative to traditional banks.
+If you are researching emergency-cash options before payday, the El Cajon location at 534 N 2nd St offers a fast alternative to traditional banks.
 Bring a valid ID, proof of income, and a postdated check or bank authorization to complete your application in minutes.
 Advance America specializes in short-term lending for customers with various credit backgrounds.

 Services & Features